bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s look at mobile optimization tools now.
+Let&apos;s look at mobile optimization tools now.
 Mobile-first optimization can help you ensure that users see your site properly on smartphones and tablets, as more people use mobile devices than desktop computers to browse the web.
 Pop-ups, image-heavy pages, and small texts can make